-Of course, not all planning applications received by the London Boroughs will have a possible environmental impact, and hence require accurate ecological knowledge, however we argue that these statistics highlight the marked deficiency of use of GiGL data searches for a large number of planning applications in the capital.
+Not all planning applications received by the London Boroughs will have an environmental impact.
+However, we argue that these statistics highlight the marked deficiency of accurate ecological knowledge, established through GiGL data searches, for a large number of planning applications in the capital.

 The key issues:

-- The NBN terms and conditions do not permit the commercial use of Gateway derived data without prior written permission from all data providers
+- The NBN terms and conditions do not permit the commercial use of Atlas derived data without prior written permission from all data providers

-- The majority of London data on the Gateway belong to GiGL partners, and GiGL does not give written permission for the commercial use of our partners’ data via this route
+- The majority of London data on the Atlas belong to GiGL partners, and GiGL does not give written permission for the commercial use of our partners’ data via this route

-- The majority of data on the Gateway are not provided at a fine enough resolution to inform local decisions, with most protected species information available at 10km resolution
+- The majority of data on the Atlas are not provided at a fine enough resolution to inform local decisions, with most protected species information available at 10km resolution

 - Any relevant application without evidence of a full data search from GiGL should be rejected on the basis it has not accessed the recognised London evidence base Information about our Data Searches is available here.
 An example of the report summary sheet that our customers have permission to publish is available here

-- Notify GiGL of all applications that contain Gateway-derived reports in order that we can work with the NBN on enforcing the terms and conditions at a national level.
+- Notify GiGL of all applications that contain Atlas-derived reports in order that we can work with the NBN on enforcing the terms and conditions at a national level.

 - Your planning authority makes applicants aware of the information requirements via your website, validation checklist or pre-application guidance as recommended in para 193 of the NPPF